harveyff/slate/source/index.html.md

-available | true | If set to false, the result will include kittens that have already been adopted. available | true | If set to false, the result will include kittens that have already been adopted. available | true | If set to false, the result will include kittens that have already been adopted. available | true | If set to false, the result will include kittens that have already been adopted. available | true | If set to false, the result will include kittens that have already been adopted. available | true | If set to false, the result will include kittens that have already been adopted. available | true | If set to false, the result will include kittens that have already been adopted. available | true | If set to false, the result will include kittens that have already been adopted. available | true | If set to false, the result will include kittens that have already been adopted. available | true | If set to false, the result will include kittens that have already been adopted. available | true | If set to false, the result will include kittens that have already been adopted. available | true | If set to false, the result will include kittens that have already been adopted. available | true | If set to false, the result will include kittens that have already been adopted.
+available | true | If set to false, the result will include kittens that have already been adopted. available | true | If set to false, the result will include kittens that have already been adopted. available | true | If set to false, the result will include kittens that have already been adopted.

 <aside class="success">
 Remember — a happy kitten is an authenticated kitten!